 Returning to Coronado felt like stepping into the past, but as she began the Coronado Photo Project, Mekenna viewed things through a different lens.

-“I think everything is the same,” she explains, “but a while ago, I took a picture of a sign that said ‘Coronado’ by the Bank of America.
-The other day I went out, and that sign is gone.
-Things are changing every day.
-There are houses I’ve loved that have now been bulldozed and replaced with new ones.
+“I thought everything was the same,” she explains, “but not too long ago, I took a picture of a sign that said ‘Coronado’ by the Bank of America.
+The other day, I walked by that spot, and the sign was no longer there.
+I now see that things are changing here every day.
 It’s been very transformative.”

 Helping others find their photography footing